BEST WAY TO CONTACT ME

 I recommend including two copies so that I can photograph any pieces that are two-sided and to ensure I always have clean and wrinkle free paper to work with.
 If your envelope was custom addressed, ask your calligrapher or printing company to create one with your venue’s address on it or a fake address so that your home address isn’t in the photos shared online.
 And if you go with a custom envelope liner on the inside, I’ll definitely want two of them so I can showcase both sides.

-If you are using custom stamps and/or a wax seal, feel free to include a few of those as well!
-I also have some vintage stamps on hand just in case.
 I would love for you to mail me a copy of your invitation or send me a photo so I can plan my layout ahead of time.
 Note: The copy you mail to me won't be used on your actual day.
 Those are for planning purposes only because they often get a little wrinkled or warped in the mail.

 YOUR RINGS

-No matter where each of you are getting ready, always include all rings for detail photos with me including engagement rings and wedding bands.
-I have a plethora of Mrs. Box ring boxes in all kinds of colors to display your rings in your details, but if you have a custom ring box or dish, feel free to bring that along!
+No matter where each of you are getting ready, always include **all rings** for detail photos with me including engagement rings and wedding bands.
+I have a plethora of velvet ring boxes in all kinds of colors to display your rings in your details, but if you have a custom ring box or dish, feel free to bring that along!

 ADDITIONAL PAPER GOODS AND LINENS

+If you have a custom menu, ceremony program, vow books, table cards or other small paper goods, feel free to include these!
 And if you’re including special silk or gauze table runners, I would love an extra piece to style with your details.

 YOUR PARTNER'S DETAILS